 Redemption is the act of atoning or correcting a past mistake.
 It can also be defined as an act of being saved from evil or sin.
-A classic example of this is Jesus Christ who died to atone for all the sins of humanity.
+A classic example of this is Jesus Christ, who died to atone for all the sins of humanity.

 The cross is one of the most popular symbols of Christianity, representing the death and resurrection of Jesus Christ, making it a perfect symbol of redemption.

 However, the cross wasn’t always a symbol of redemption.
-In ancient Rome, the cross was used as an instrument of public humiliation and torture because criminals are punished by dying on a cross.
+In ancient Rome, the cross was used as an instrument of public humiliation and torture because criminals were punished by dying on a cross.
 It was a symbol of punishment and comeuppance.

 Aside from redemption, the cross can also be used to symbolize sacrifice, repentance, suffering, and solidarity.
 Finally, this symbol can also signify the Christian faith.

 This is because of an ancient belief wherein a mother pelican pierces its breast to save its young ones from starvation.
 This noble action represents the sacrifice of Jesus Christ to redeem the sins of mankind.

 Typically, the pelican symbol is present in some chalices and altars all over the world.
 Sometimes, it is also shown on top of the Cross.

 Generally, blood is a symbol of life and the human soul.
 However, some cultures also use blood to symbolize redemption.

-In ancient times, some cultures use blood as an offering to the gods.
+In ancient times, some cultures used blood as an offering to the gods.
 By sacrificing an animal, people could atone for their sins.
 They did this by killing an animal and placing it on an altar.

 In other cultures, blood can also represent life force or the essence of life.
 It is also used to affirm a contract, an alliance, or a vow.

-The Brazen Serpent
+5. The Brazen Serpent

 The brazen serpent symbol features a stick with an entwined snake.
 This symbol first appeared in the Old Testament, specifically in Number 21: 5-9, where God sent snakes to punish the people for their lack of faith.